 System Bypass -Is another way of doing boiler protection.
 It is not the best way for residential products (see drawing).
 When a system bypass is applied instead of a boiler bypass, we lose some of the system temperature control and flow as some of the water is diverted back into the boiler.
 We also lose the flow in the system.
 When a boiler bypass is used the circulator is dedicated to the system, a system bypass the circulator is dedicated to the boiler.
 The system flow decreases slightly, slow water in the system get less heat from the radiation.
 Again, the system bypass is used mainly on commercial boilers.
 Check manufacturer’s specs.

-Primary/Secondary - Is a piping idea that has gotten very popular.
+Primary/Secondary - This 60 year old piping idea has gotten very popular in the last decade.
 I personally feel everything should be piped primary/secondary (p/s).
-It does not offer full boiler protection but it helps.
+P/S itself does not offer boiler protection.
 The way to determine if you have p/s piping is closely spaced tees.
 The tees create what we call hydraulic separation.
-This only means the flow in one pipe will not affect the flow in another pipe.
-One circulator will not affect another circulator flow.
+This only means the flow of one pump will not affect the flow in another pump.

 The 3-way valve has 3 ports.
 One is piped to the supply of the boiler, one to the supply of the system and one to the return of the system and return to boiler, which are teed together.
 (See Tekmar 710 3-way valve) (See 3 Way Valve Drawing)

-ESBE Thermic Valve - is very similar to a 3-way valve except it works on water temperature not electricity.
+ESBE Thermic Valve -is very similar to a 3-way valve except it works on water temperature not electricity.
 Pipe the boiler primary/Secondary (P/S) and install the Thermic valve as a system bypass.
 When using Primary/Secondary (P/S) the use of a system bypass does not affect the flow in the system due to the hydraulic separation of p/s piping.
-See drawing for use of P/S and a 3-way valve or ESBE Thermic Valve, Honeywell DPBV Literature.
+See drawing for use of P/S and a 3-way valve or ESBE Thermic Valve, Caleffi DPBV Literature.